 It’s very easy for bloggers and influencers to leave dofollow links in sponsored posts thinking that Google won’t notice.

-And it’s simply a matter of time before Google spots the trend and kick your blog out of search results.
+And it’s simply a matter of time before Google spots the trend and kicks your blog out of search results.

 Protecting your blog from a penalty is better than earning a couple of bucks.